Language Generation in the Limit: Noise, Loss, and Feedback: Introduction.

 We take this fine-grained lens to noisy generation as well, and explore the impact of the level of noise (quantified by the number of incorrect strings output by the adversary) on language generation. \cite{RR25} asked if all generatable collections are also generatable with noise.
 We answer this question in the negative in the strongest sense: we show that there are generatable collections where even a {\em single} incorrect string output by the adversary makes the collection ungeneratable.

-Indeed, the same collection of languages gives us these two separations, which we state in the theorem below: \begin{restatable}{theorem}{finegrained} For every $i \in \NN$, there exists a collection that is generatable in the limit with $i$ omissions or with noise level $i$, but is not generatable in the limit with either $i+1$ omissions or with noise level $i+1$. \end{restatable}
+Indeed, the same collection of languages gives us these two separations, which we state in the following theorem: \begin{restatable}{theorem}{finegrained} For every $i \in \NN$, there exists a collection that is generatable in the limit with $i$ omissions or with noise level $i$, but is not generatable in the limit with either $i+1$ omissions or with noise level $i+1$. \end{restatable}

 This shows that, in particular for $i=0$, there is a collection that is generatable in the limit, but becomes ungeneratable if a single string is omitted or if a single incorrect string is output by the adversary.
 Furthermore, we show that knowledge of the level of noise is crucial to the language generation process.
 In particular, we show a separation between the original model of generation in the limit with noise due to~\cite{RR25} where the level of noise is finite but unknown to the algorithm, and generation in the limit with noise level $i$, for every $i$.

 \begin{restatable}{theorem}{noisesensitive} There exists a collection that is generatable in the limit with noise level $i$ for any $i \in \NN$, but is not noisily generatable in the limit. \end{restatable}